elastic/integrations/packages/aws/docs/awshealth.md

 ## Setup

-Use this integration if you only need to collect billing data from AWS.

 If you want to collect data from two or more AWS services, consider using the **AWS** integration.
 When you configure the AWS integration, you can collect data from as many AWS services as you'd like.

 For step-by-step instructions on how to set up an integration, see the